The rolled scroll mounted on a wooden roller.

 The Book of Esther in Hebrew

-The scroll is formed of 5 sheets containing a total of 20 columns of text with 23 lines each, except for col. 17 with 11 lines divided into two half-columns.
-In the first line of the column, only one or two words are written.
+The scroll is formed of 7 sheets containing in total 48 columns of text with 14 lines each, except for col. 40 which has 11 lines divided into two half-columns (in the column, the spaces between the lines vary as in many other Oriental megillot).

-The text is inscribed in the Hebrew square Italian script with tagin, in black ink on the flesh side of the parchment membranes that is bright and matt.
-The blank side of the sheets is very different - it is yellow, very smooth, and traces of hair are well visible.
+The text is written in Hebrew square Oriental script in black ink on the flesh side of the parchment membranes that are stiff and rather thick.
+Their sides of the parchments vary - the side of the text and decorations is brighter and the blank side is rather yellow.

 The letter ח (Es.
-1:6) is highlighted by its form - it contains two elements joined with a roof and it is larger than an average letter in the scroll.
+1:6) is highlighted by its form - it is composed of two elements joined with a roof.
 The letter ת (Es.
-9:29) is enlarged and bolded.
-Other enlarged and diminished letters are included in col. 17.
+9:29) is enlarged.

 The membranes in the scroll are stitched together.